DigiBP/digibp-dom/README.md

 ### Send mail Task

 The mail task appears multiple times within the process.
-It is used to speacially communicate between the different parties: such as the applicants, to update them on their application and also to communicate with the manager, as well as the interview panel.
+It is used to communicate between the different parties such as the applicants, to update them on their application and also to communicate with the Manager, as well as the interview panel.

 - For the mail integration Microsoft flow is used